wilsonliaows/docs/features/lookup-tables.md

 ![lookup formula](/assets/images/features/lookup-tables/lookup-formula.gif)
-*Using the lookup table formula to lookup entries in table Test*
+*Using the lookup table formula to lookup days of the week entry in table Weekday*

 ## Limits
 Each lookup table supports up to 5 columns of data.
 Each column can be used as a key to lookup the entry.